 1000 Robert E Lee Blvd

 Day 2: Dancing Goats Coffee Bar

-Fall has a way of encouraging a craving for well-roasted and often seasonally specific coffees.
+Fall in Atlanta has a way of encouraging a craving for well-roasted and often seasonally specific coffees.
 Indulge in the desire to pick up a mug of freshly brewed coffee when you make a stop at the Dancing Goats Coffee Bar on North Avenue.
 Featuring specialty espresso and drip coffees daily, Dancing Goats Coffee Bar is a cozy local hangout with freshly brewed cups waiting to be enjoyed.
 Locations are also available in Midtown and Buckhead, making Dancing Goats Coffee Bar a convenient destination no matter which area of the city you’re exploring.

 Dancing Goats Coffee Bar

 A fall visit to Atlanta provides some of the best weather for walking, making it an ideal season to book an Atlanta Food Walk.
 Intriguing and informative guides will take guests to some of the most iconic culinary and historical stops in the city.
 These food walks and tours seamlessly show guests how the food that is found in Atlanta is closely linked to the art, culture and history that make this city so unique.
 Each food walk includes anywhere from five to seven stops at local restaurants, but guests can count on endless moments of fun along the way.
 Whether you’re hoping to focus on locales that sit near downtown or Grant Park, there’s a walking tour for you.
 Let reservation experts know you’re interested in a private tour if you’re looking for a more one-on-one experience in the city.
 Meeting points are always disclosed upon booking and guests should bring a healthy appetite with them!

 Best Places To See the Fall in Atlanta Foliage